Monitoring IBM MQ

 • By using local binding mode, more monitoring metrics including metrics from local files can be provided.
 By using client binding mode, IBM MQ sensor can provide only metrics that are retrieved from IBM MQ PCF interface and IBM MQ queues.

-• If you use the local binding mode, you need to only add the Instana agent user to the mqm group of IBM MQ, and then all the IBM MQ data can be monitored.
+• If you use the local binding mode, the Instana agent user must be privileged, and then all the IBM MQ data can be monitored.

 • For client binding mode, you need to configure Queue Manager name, channel name, and related authority to connect to Queue Manager as a client application.